chriskormaris/PyxidaAuebScraper/README.md

 ## GUI

-You can simply open and run the GUI for application:
+You can simply open and run the GUI application:
 Run:
 ```python
 python pyxida_gui.py